saitaiky/notebook/docs/docs/software-development/system-design/sync-async/index.md

     - **Cloudera Distribution for Hadoop (CDH):** A commercial distribution of Hadoop providing a software platform for data analytics and machine learning.
     - **Amazon EMR (Elastic MapReduce):** A web service for processing big data using Apache Hadoop and Apache Spark on the AWS cloud.
     - **Google Cloud Dataproc:** A managed service for running Apache Hadoop and Apache Spark on Google Cloud Platform.
+- **Stream Processing:**
+    - **Apache Flink:** An open-source platform for distributed stream and batch data processing.
+    - **Apache Storm:** A distributed real-time computation system for processing fast, large streams of data.
+    - **Amazon Kinesis:** A platform to send your streaming data on AWS, which can then be analyzed in real-time.
+    - **Google Cloud Dataflow:** A fully-managed service for transforming and enriching data in stream (real-time) and batch (historical) modes with equal reliability and expressiveness.
+- **Asynchronous Queues**
     - **Job Queue:**
         - **RabbitMQ:** An open-source message broker that uses a variety of messaging protocols.
         - **Amazon Simple Queue Service (SQS):** A scalable and fully managed message queuing service offered by Amazon Web Services.
         - **Apache Kafka:** A distributed stream-processing software platform that also provides job queue facilities using its durable messaging system.
         - **Beanstalkd:** A simple and fast work queue service for running background jobs that run for a prolonged period of time.
-- **Stream Processing:**
-    - **Apache Flink:** An open-source platform for distributed stream and batch data processing.
-    - **Apache Storm:** A distributed real-time computation system for processing fast, large streams of data.
-    - **Amazon Kinesis:** A platform to send your streaming data on AWS, which can then be analyzed in real-time.
-    - **Google Cloud Dataflow:** A fully-managed service for transforming and enriching data in stream (real-time) and batch (historical) modes with equal reliability and expressiveness.
     - **Pub/Sub (Publish/Subscribe):**
         - **Google Cloud Pub/Sub:** A scalable and flexible real-time messaging service that allows services to communicate asynchronously with each other.
         - **Apache Pulsar:** An open-source distributed pub/sub messaging system originally created at Yahoo and designed for high-performance.
         - **Redis Pub/Sub:** An in-memory data structure store that can be used as a database, cache, or as a pub/sub message broker.
         - **NATS:** A lightweight, high-performance messaging system for microservices, IoT, and cloud-native systems.
+        - **AWS SNS**: Amazon Simple Notification Service (Amazon SNS) is a managed service that facilitates asynchronous message delivery from publishers to subscribers through topics, which serve as communication channels.
+Subscribers receive messages via endpoints such as Amazon Data Firehose, Amazon SQS, AWS Lambda, HTTP, email, push notifications, and SMS.